Banking Checking Accounts

 An online-only bank operates entirely online, without physical branches.
 All account management activities must take place on your computer, tablet, or smartphone.
 A traditional bank typically has branches in multiple states nationwide.
 Examples are national banks like Chase, Citi, and Wells Fargo, as well as the smaller local banks that may be in your area.

-If you’re a senior, the best checking account for you will depend on what’s most important to you, since every bank has its tradeoffs.
-Compare several banks based on their monthly service fees, APY rates, ATM withdrawal access, fees for money orders, and other factors – we recommend comparing at least three to start.
+Compare several banks based on their monthly service fees, APY rates, ATM withdrawal access, fees for money orders, and other factors to find the best bank for you.

 What banks have free checking accounts with no minimum balance?